beroset/docker_dss/README.md

 EPRI's [OpenDSS](https://sourceforge.net/projects/electricdss/) is software, written in Pascal, that is an electric power Distribution System Simulator (DSS).
 [Docker](https://www.docker.com/) is a software virtualization program that is designed to run software in *containers*.
 This project provides the few additional files to allow one to both compile and run OpenDSS in an Fedora-based container image.
-Note that the files are configured to use Docker, but [Podman](https://podman.io/) can also easily be used.
+Note that the files are configured to use [Podman](https://podman.io/) but Docker can also easily be used.

 ## Prerequisites
+### Using Podman
+Podman is a daemonless container engine and can easily be used instead of docker.
+Because it does not require any special privileges, this project uses Podman, but the syntax of the Podman commands is essentially identical to Docker's so either can be used.

 ### Using Docker
 Because it is well documented elsewhere, this document will not describe the process for installing and running Docker.
 To test if docker is running we can use